What is the base material?

 Is it overhead on a wall or fastened to the floor into concrete?

 Where the object is placed is a major consideration due to the different load values.
 An object placed overhead is critical for a number of reasons.
 First, the load is considered to be a pullout or tension load, i.e. the force of the weight is straight down.
 Secondly, overhead installations are critical because failure may be catastrophic, i.e. the object may fall and hurt or kill someone.
 An object placed on a wall puts the concrete fastener into a shear loading situation (the load is at a 90° angle to the anchor).
 The shear values are based on the diameter of the anchor and are not affected by embedment depth.
 The larger the diameter, the better the shear values will be.
 The values do not change with embedment depth as long as the anchor is placed at the minimum embedment or deeper.
-Anchoring objects to a concrete floor involves keeping the object in place so it does not move.
+Anchoring objects to a concrete floor involve keeping the object in place so it does not move.
 The diameter of the anchor is usually determined by the size of the hole in the fixture.
 Embedment depth should be to minimum embedment or deeper.

 Does the fixture vibrate?

 A vibratory load is a load that is in constant motion, i.e. a fan, conveyor belt or a sign in the wind.
 Mechanical type concrete anchors deliver their holding values from friction.
 Once the friction is broken, the anchor will gradually lose its holding values.
 Concrete anchors in a vibratory load application may loosen or break up the concrete in the hole where it is placed.
 The working end of the anchor can push against the walls of the hole in the concrete.
-This process then deteriorates the holding values of the anchor, thereby decreasing its holding values, making the anchor loose and possibly reducing the holding values to zero.
+This process then deteriorates the holding values of the anchor, thereby decreasing its holding values, making the anchor lose and possibly reducing the holding values to zero.

 Shock loading application?

 A shock load is a load where the load values change over time.
 An example of a shock load would be a dock bumper.
 Mechanical type anchors deliver their holding values from friction.
 Once the friction is broken, the anchor may gradually lose its holding values.
 Concrete anchors in a shock loading application loosen or break up the concrete in the hole in which it is placed.
 The working end of the anchor pushes up against the walls of the hole.
-This process deteriorates the holding values of the concrete anchor- decreasing holding values, making the anchor loose and possibly reducing its holding values to zero.
+This process deteriorates the holding values of the concrete anchor- decreasing holding values, making the anchor lose and possibly reducing its holding values to zero.

 Is it a permanent fixing to concrete?